The Pandemic Is Pushing Scientists To Rethink How They Read Research Papers

 He recalls one paper out of China in late March that touted the benefits of hydroxychloroquine, a malaria drug that has been promoted as a possible treatment for COVID-19.

-"This [finding] was pretty quickly taken up by the New York Times, and a number of different experts had fairly positive statements to say about the clinical trial," Kimmelman recalls.
+"This [finding] was pretty quickly taken up by The New York Times, and a number of different experts had fairly positive statements to say about the clinical trial," Kimmelman recalls.

 Rather than diving directly into the data and analysis, Kimmelman first looked at how the researchers had approached their work.
 Studies involving human beings are supposed to be registered in government databases such as clinicaltrials.gov.
 There, scientists declare in advance the specific hypothesis they are testing and describe how their experiment is designed.

 In the case of the hydroxychloroquine study, Kimmelman discovered that the reported results had veered significantly from their previously stated experimental plan.
 "Those struck me as a lot of major red flags," he says.
-"It probably took me something between 15 minutes and 30 minutes to come to conclusion that this paper wasn't worth the time of day."
+"It probably took me something between 15 minutes and 30 minutes to come to the conclusion that this paper wasn't worth the time of day."

 Sure enough, the promise of hydroxychloroquine as a COVID-19 treatment eventually crumbled, as several larger studies failed to show any benefit.